ddvk/rmfakecloud/docs/install/source.md

 Installing
 ==========

-1. Copy the rmfakecloud binary for your system from the `dist` folder to `/usr/local/bin` and rename it to `rmfakecloud` e.g. `cp dist/rmfakecloud-x64 /usr/local/bin/rmfakecloud`
+1. Copy the `rmfakecloud` binary for your system from the `dist` folder to `/usr/local/bin` and rename it to `rmfakecloud` e.g. `cp dist/rmfakecloud-x64 /usr/local/bin/rmfakecloud` or `scp dist/rmfakecloud-armv7 raspberry:/usr/local/bin/rmfakecloud`
 2. Setup the service to run with your init system.
 See below for examples
 3. Create and modify the configuration file.
 See below for examples
 4. Create the library folder you specified in your configuration file.